The Red Rocker

-A couple of weeks ago, a Swedish collector, Sky Olsson purchased her fourth assemblage, ‘A Gentleman of Note‘ who is now springing and wobbling to his heart’s content on prominent display in her lovely Stockholm apartment.
+A couple of weeks ago, a loyal Swedish collector, purchased a fourth assemblage, ‘A Gentleman of Note‘ which is now springing and wobbling to his heart’s content on prominent display in a Stockholm apartment.

-A lifetime lover of Peter Pan and Wendy, Sky later expressed an interest in commissioning a work with a strong element featuring the ‘boy who never grew up’.
+A lifetime lover of Peter Pan and Wendy, the collector later expressed an interest in commissioning a work with a strong element featuring the ‘boy who never grew up’.
 Inspired by a 1985 copy of J M Barrie’s book, I set about creating a piece with a difference.

 After painstakingly ‘hollowing out’ all 197 pages, lining the void with the ‘Fairy’ entry from a 1914 dictionary and fitting mirrored sides to the void I mounted a 1950s vintage musical box movement which plays when you open the book.